aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_calculatesubgradient.rst

        part of *GMP* will be ignored.
 A row corresponding to a constraint in *constraintSet* that is not part of *GMP* will also be ignored.

-    -  This procedure is only supported by CPLEX and GUROBI 7.0 or higher.
+    -  This procedure is only supported by CPLEX and GUROBI.

     -  This procedure cannot be used if the *GMP* is created by ``GMP::Instance::CreateDual``.